Exhibit your work in

 Multiple entries are permitted. $35 registration fee for each additional image.
 Separate registration fee required for each image.

 Two easy steps to exhibit your work at LACDA...

 1) Enter as many images as you like here: click here for registration

 2) Upload images here: lacda upload page

 The usual (less than democratic) selection process where only the precious few are chosen is turned on its head in a curatorial anarchy where everyone gets to participate and the viewer is literally left to be the judge.
-The show represents a snapshot of a current moment in art history when digital imaging has reached the hands of the many, an age where culture belongs to the "mobblogers" around the globe.
+The show represents a snapshot of a current moment in art history when digital imaging has reached the hands of the many, an age where "smart culture" belongs to an all pervasive social media.
 From Thailand to Texas, amateur to academic, beautiful to banal and beyond the monumental quantity and variety of "Snap to Grid" becomes an aesthetic experience where each individual piece adds to an agglomerative effect that has a life of its own.